- Reference Number: HEY0160/2025

 This leaflet has been produced to give you general information about your procedure.
 Most of your questions should have been answered by this leaflet.
 It is not intended to replace the discussion between you and your sonographer or doctor.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team who has been caring for you.

 It is an investigation of the fallopian tubes.
 It is not possible to see these tubes with normal x-rays or ultrasound.
 This test involves the use of a dye [contrast agent] specially designed for use with this type of test.
-The dye is safe and does not affect future fertility or have any affect on the tubes; it is used so that we can see the tubes much better on the ultrasound scan.
+It is performed to check to see if the fallopian tubes are patent (not blocked).
+The dye is safe and does not affect future fertility or have any effect on the tubes.

 Can there be any complications or risks?

-There is a small chance that you may acquire a uterine infection after this procedure – the infection risk due to the procedure is very small.
-Nationally it is approximately 1 in 100 cases.
+There is a small chance that you may acquire a uterine infection after this procedure.
+The infection risk is very small – approximately 1 in 100 cases.

 You must inform your GP as soon as possible.

-Tell the GP the examination you have had (a Hystero Contrast Sonography) and your GP will prescribe appropriate antibiotic treatment.
+Tell the GP the examination you have had a Hysterosalpingo Contrast Sonography examination (HyCoSy) and your GP will prescribe appropriate antibiotic treatment.
 Vaginal swabs do not need to be taken.
 It is important that antibiotic treatment should begin as soon as possible as uterine infections have the potential to block the fallopian tubes.

 In order to maintain our records please inform us if you do acquire a uterine infection on (01482) 607848.